BibleTools

 First, consider how this belief affects a person's attitude and way of life.
 When Satan undermined the death penalty for disobedience, in addition to sowing further distrust in what God says, he also blunted one of the keenest elements of human motivation, continued self-preservation.
 If life beyond the grave is assured, how this life is lived makes little difference.
 It is like guaranteeing a college freshman that he will receive a doctorate degree, regardless of whether anything is learned, any work is done, any classes are attended, or any tuition is paid.
 While the student may indeed expend some effort, the motivation to apply himself wholeheartedly to his education will be substantially weakened.
 It would be so easy to slack off and postpone catching up to some time next week.
 After all, if the goal is certain, why worry about the details in the meantime?

 Spiritually, the result is the same.
-If one already has immortality, salvation, or is already "born again," there is no pressing reason to resist the pulls of carnality.
+If one already has immortality, and is eternally saved, there is no pressing reason to resist the pulls of carnality.
 Resisting Satan matters little.
 Devoting one's life to growing and overcoming has no urgency.
 Sin is no big deal.
 Why should one study to come to know God and His truth?
 Believing that one already possesses eternal life removes the urgency to live according to the desires and requirements of the Creator.
 At best, all that remains is the vague guidance of "just be a good person."

 The Bible teaches that there can be life after death through the resurrection from the dead.
 Eternal life is ours only if God supplies it, and not because we possess an immortal soul: